NickolasSol/nickolassol/README.md

 ### Hey!!
 I'm Nickolas Campos

-🌱 I’m currently studying web development and building practical projects
+🌱  Web Developer in training, focused on building practical and scalable projects

-🔭 Researching the intersection of cinema and technology
+🔭  Researcher exploring the intersections of cinema, technology, and creative innovation

-⚡ Fun fact: I'm an actor, learning web development and cybersecurity
+⚡  Background in finance within the cultural industry and professional performing arts — bringing strong communication,
+    collaboration, and problem-solving skills to tech

+🏆  Selected for competitive cultural grants and formally recognized by the Legislative Chamber of Brazil
+    for contributions to the arts and creative research.

 ### contatos
 <div>